+6

+Audit, no credit given

+Credit by Examination

-AU CR Audit, no credit given CV Credit by validation; course requirement met Ι Incomplete (Requirements of the course are not met due to special circumstances.
-It is the student's responsibility to make arrangements with the instructor for completing the course.
-See Incomplete Course Grades below).
-PL Students seeking credit for Prior Learning Experiential Credit should get assistance from their academic advisor.
+Credit by Validation; course requirement met

+Incomplete (Requirements of the course are not met due to special circumstances.
+It is the student's responsibility to make arrangements with the instructor for complete the course.
+See Incomplete Course Grades below.)

+Students seeking credit for Prior Learning Experiential Credit should get assistance from their academic advisor.